ServicesAboutBlogFAQContactFree audit →

 Checkout optimisation: where most artist stores lose sales

-The average checkout abandonment rate is 70%.
-The biggest reasons buyers abandon at checkout:
+The average checkout abandonment rate is 70.19% per Baymard Institute.
+The biggest reasons buyers abandon at checkout, per Baymard's checkout usability research:

 Unexpected shipping costs - Show shipping costs early.
 If you offer free shipping above a threshold, show that prominently on product pages ("Free shipping on orders over £40").
-Unexpected shipping costs at checkout are the #1 reason for abandonment.
+Baymard finds that "extra costs too high (shipping, tax, fees)" is cited by 48% of US adults as their primary reason for cart abandonment.

 Too many form fields - Shopify's default checkout is already well-optimised.
 Don't add unnecessary custom fields.